-Under some Equality legislation, Hereford and Worcester Fire and Rescue Service is required to take all reasonable steps to make sure where goods, services, practices and procedures are being delivered through an external provider on our behalf, that they meet the same equality standards that we would expect to meet if we were providing the service directly ourselves.
+Under some Equality legislation, Hereford & Worcester Fire and Rescue Service is required to take all reasonable steps to make sure where goods and services are being delivered through an external provider on our behalf, that they meet the same equality standards that we would expect to meet if we were providing the service directly ourselves.

-Therefore the Procurement department is building into its processes the provisions of the Equalities Acts along with the best practice requirements of the Commission for Racial Equality Code of Practice for Procurement, in order to ensure that the service provided is not discriminatory in anyway, and provides the opportunity for all businesses that share our commitment to Equality to compete to provide services our behalf.
+The Head of Asset Management has the responsibility of ensuring that the Service's policies and processes have the provisions of the Equalities Acts along with the best practice requirements of the Commission for Racial Equality Code of Practice for Procurement, in order to ensure that the service provided does not unlawfully discriminate, and ensures service providers comply with our expectations regarding equality.